kube-object-storage/lib-bucket-provisioner/README.md

 However, since there are no watches for Secrets and ConfigMaps, it could be possible for an OBC and OB to be deleted but not the related Secret and/or ConfigMap.
 This scenario is not expected since the library will delete the Secret and ConfigMap before deleting the OB.

-To reduce the chances of an admin deleting a _bound_ OB, a finalizer is added to the OB.
+To reduce the chances of an admin deleting a _bound_ OB, and/or Secret and/or ConfigMap, a finalizer is added to these resources.
-The library's OBC controller will remove the finalizer when an OBC is deleted.
+The library's OBC controller will remove the finalizers when an OBC is deleted.
-Additionally, the lib's OB controller will detect bound OBs missing their OBC.
-The status in these OBs will be set to "released" to reflect that they are orphaned.

 **Note:** the bucket library has no mechanism to prevent an OBC from being deleted when one or more pods indirectly reference the OBC via the Secret and ConfigMap.
 This concept came late for PVCs, see [merged pr](https://github.com/kubernetes/community/pull/1174/files), and may be even more difficult to implement for OBCs.